-The Union of Concerned Scientists, with 500,000 members and supporters throughout the country, urges you to strongly oppose and vote no H.R.
+The Union of Concerned Scientists, with 500,000 members and supporters throughout the country, strongly opposes H.R.
 1430, the misleadingly named Honest and Open New EPA Science Treatment Act (HONEST Act) of 2017.
-This proposal shows that its supporters have a fundamental misunderstanding of the process by which science operates and is ultimately a solution in search of a problem.
+The proposal shows that supporters of this legislation have a fundamental misunderstanding of the process by which science operates and is ultimately a solution in search of a problem.

 This legislation would require that all raw data, models, code, and other materials from scientific studies be made available to the public before a federal agency could use it.
-But, the Environmental Protection Agency (EPA) is exhaustingly transparent and the science it relies on to make decisions is made available to the public.
+But, the Environmental Protection Agency (EPA) already is exhaustingly transparent and the science it relies on to make decisions is made available to the public.